johanneskastl/nginx_reverse_proxy_podman_vagrant_libvirt_ansible/README.md

 requests for `nginx.192.0.2.13.sslip.io` to the other server, while it serves Nginx's default page when being called by e.g. its IP address only.

-The `main` branch that you are currently on is using Podman Quadlets to manage the containers.
+The `main` branch is using Podman Quadlets to manage the containers.

-The second branch `non-quadlet_containers` uses ... well, non-quadlet containers.
+This branch called `non-quadlet_containers` uses ... well, non-quadlet containers.

 Default OS is AlmaLinux 9, but that can be changed in the Vagrantfile.